jivagomenezes/JivagoMenezes/README.md

 About Me

-👋 Hi, I'm **Jivago Menezes**, a **Data Analyst** passionate about using data to create insights that drive impactful decisions.
+👋 Hi, I'm **Jivago Menezes**, a **Data Engineer** passionate about using data to create insights that drive impactful decisions.
 I love uncovering patterns, solving complex problems, and transforming raw data into meaningful stories.

 ---